About Neighbourhood Houses Tasmania Inc

 Neighbourhood House Funding

-Funding comes from a variety of sources but predominantly from DHHS (Department of Health and Human Services).
+Funding comes from a variety of sources but predominantly from DoC (Department of Communities).

 The Dowsing Point Community Centre is unique as it is funded by the Australian Defence Force (ADF).